-When we are emotional, neuropeptides travel throughout our body and influence the functioning of various types of body cells.
+When we are emotional, neuropeptides travel throughout our bodies and influence the functioning of various types of body cells.

-According to Dr Pert, depending upon the thoughts and emotions, specific neuropeptides are made in the brain and nervous system, white blood cells, reproductive cells, digestive system, and heart.
+According to Dr. Pert, depending upon the thoughts and emotions, specific neuropeptides are made in the brain and nervous system, white blood cells, reproductive cells, digestive system, and heart.
 They form a two-way network between psyche and soma, mind and body.

 The complex communication network between cells, neurotransmitters, neuropeptides, hormones, the immune system, blood, and nerves enables the body-mind to work as one healthy balanced person.

 Among the most common health disorders are depression, anxiety, eating disorders, and substance abuse.
 Tens of millions of people suffer from these disorders around the world.

 We have a serious mental health crisis in India.
 Likewise, millions of people suffer from lifestyle diseases such as obesity, diabetes, cancer, heart and lung disease.

 The main causes of lifestyle diseases are lack of physical exercise, bad eating habits, chronic stress, and substance abuse.
-Most of the diseases start with low immunity, when our inner fighting system against bacteria, viruses, and other microorganisms is weak.
+Most of the diseases start with low immunity when our inner fighting system against bacteria, viruses, and other microorganisms is weak.

 As we have seen, our thoughts and emotions affect our immunity level.
 If we learn to witness and control our thoughts, emotions, and thinking patterns, we can surely manage our immunity.

-Every time when we get trapped in negative and harmful thoughts, we should remember that if we allow these thoughts to persist for a longer time in our mind, they will sooner or later impact our physical health.
+Every time when we get trapped in negative and harmful thoughts, we should remember that if we allow these thoughts to persist for a longer time in our minds, they will sooner or later impact our physical health.